ric2b/Vivaldi-browser/chromium/testing/libfuzzer/README.md

 ***

-This directory contains integration between [libFuzzer] and Chromium. libFuzzer is an in-process coverage-driven evolutionary fuzzer.
+This directory contains integration between [libFuzzer] and Chromium.
+LibFuzzer is an in-process coverage-driven evolutionary fuzzing engine.
 It helps engineers to uncover potential security & stability problems earlier.

 *** note